bujvary/hubitat/README.md

-# hubitat
-My Hubitat apps and drivers
+# My Hubitat apps and drivers